opensearch-project/data-prepper/docs/developer_guide.md

 ## Installation Prerequisites

-### JDK Versions
+### Java Versions

-Running Data Prepper requires JDK 8 and above.

-Running the integration tests requires JDK 14 or 15.
+Building Data Prepper requires JDK 11.
+The Data Prepper Gradle build runs in a Java 11 JVM, but uses [Gradle toolchains](https://docs.gradle.org/current/userguide/toolchains.html) to compile the Java code using Java 8.
+If you have a JDK 8 installed locally, Gradle will use your installed JDK 8.
+If you do not, Gradle will install JDK 8.

+All main source code builds on JDK 8, so it must be compatible with Java 8.
+The test code (unit and integration tests) runs using JDK 11 and may use Java 11 features.

 ## Building from source

 The assemble task will build the Jar files without running the integration tests.
 You can use these jar files for running DataPrepper.
-If you are just looking to use DataPrepper and modify it, this build is faster than running the integration test suite and only requires JDK 8+.
+If you are just looking to build Data Prepper from source, this build is faster than running the integration test suite.

-To build the project from source, run
+To build the project from source, run the following command from the project root:

 ```
 ./gradlew assemble
 ```

-from the project root.

 ### Full Project Build